-Red Line-The Red Line has 22 stations on its two branches: the Ashmont Branch between Alewife Station, in North Cambridge, and Ashmont Station in Dorchester, and the Braintree Branch between Alewife Station and Braintree Station in Braintree.
-All stations are accessible, except Wollaston Station, which is currently undergoing renovation and will be accessible when this is complete.
+• Red Line-The Red Line has 22 stations on its two branches: the Ashmont Branch between Alewife Station, in North Cambridge, and Ashmont Station in Dorchester, and the Braintree Branch between Alewife Station and Braintree Station in Braintree.
+All stations are accessible.
 The Red Line directly serves the municipalities of Cambridge, Somerville, Boston, Quincy, and Braintree.